 Getting Queenstown to Cardrona Alpine Resort

 Cardrona is a 55-minute drive from Queenstown via Crown Range Road.
-Driving the Crown Range Road is one of the best road trips on the South Island and if you can, make the trip from Queenstown to Wanaka.
-In winter, Crown Range Road can become icy so snow chains are required.
+In winter, Crown Range Road can become icy, so snow chains are required.
 Once up Crown Range Road, you’ll still need to drive up to Cardrona which is accessed via a windy gravel road that also requires lots of care.

-You can catch a bus which is a little pricier than the option to Remarkables and Coronet as it’s a longer drive (55 minutes to an hour each way).
-The price is $35 NZD return per adult and there are over 24 pick-up points in Queenstown and the surrounding area.
+You can catch a bus to Cardrona, which is a little pricier than the option to Remarkables and Coronet as it’s a longer drive (55 minutes to an hour each way).
+The price is $40 NZD return per adult and there are over 24 pick-up points in Queenstown and the surrounding area.
 Personally, this is the best option especially if road conditions aren’t the best.

 Getting to Cardrona is quicker from Wanaka.
-Wanaka is also a great place to go skiing with a few nearby ski fields.
+This is also a great place to go skiing as there are a few ski fields near Wanaka.
 Consider staying in Wanaka for your ski holiday as opposed to Queenstown for something a little different.

 Cardrona ski passes and prices